EEE2015 : Electromagnetic Fields & Waves

 Outline Of Syllabus

-Basic vector algebra, definitions of Curl, Div and Grad, review quasistatic fields, Laplace and Poisson equations, continuity equation, derivation of Maxwell’s equations for static and time varying fields.
-Examples of static and time varying fields, applications of Laplace, Poisson and continuity equations, the physical significance and engineering relevance of Maxwell’s equations.
+Basic vector algebra, definitions of Curl, Div and Grad, review quasi-static fields, Laplace and Poisson equations, continuity equation, derivation of Maxwell’s equations for static and time varying fields.
+Physical and engineering significance of Maxwell’s equations.

-Concepts of distributed circuits, derivation of transmission line parameters, attenuation and phase coefficients, characteristic impedance, SWR definition, lossless and lossy lines and matching techniques.
-Examples in engineering practise, measurement and matching techniques.
+Concepts of distributed circuits, derivation of transmission line parameters, attenuation and phase coefficients, characteristic impedance, Standing Wave Ratio (SWR) definition, lossless and lossy lines and matching techniques.

-Derivation of the wave equation, solution of wave equation for TEM case, plane wave concepts, wavelength, attenuation and phase constants, propagation of waves in lossless and lossy media, polarisation, wave power (Poynting vector), interaction with dielectric and conducting media, and wave reflection and refraction.
-Examples in wave propagation, power flow in polarised fields and wave reflection and refraction.
+Derivation of the wave equation, solution of wave equation for the transverse electromagnetic (TEM) case, plane wave concepts, wavelength, attenuation and phase constants, propagation of waves in lossless and lossy media, polarisation, wave power (Poynting vector), interaction with dielectric and conducting media, and wave reflection and refraction.

-Design implications of skin effect, corona discharge, shielding, review of EMC concepts and legislative requirements.
+Design implications of skin effect, corona discharge, shielding, review of Electromagnetic compatibility (EMC) concepts and legislative requirements.

 |Guided Independent Study||Assessment preparation and completion||30||0:30||15:00||Revision for Final Exam|